Rameshk84/Financial-Analytics-/README.md

 This project is part of my Analytics Portfolio, designed to provide actionable insights into a financial company’s loan performance.
 The dashboard was built using a real-world banking dataset comprising over 38,000 loan applications and delivers end-to-end visibility into loan funding, repayments, interest rates, and default risks.

 ## 🧠 Project Objective
-The goal of this project was to help the financial company understand how loans are performing — including:
+The goal of this project was to help the financial company understand how loans are performing, including:

 Total funded vs. received amounts